What Robots Actually Are

 The loop repeats.
 Hundreds of times per second in a fast application, a few times per minute in a slow one.
 Each cycle, the robot updates its understanding of the world and adjusts its actions accordingly.

 What makes the loop interesting, and what makes robotics genuinely hard, is that each phase constrains the others.
 Bad sensors produce bad data, which means the “think” layer works from a distorted picture of reality.
 Slow computation means the robot’s decisions lag behind a changing environment.
 Imprecise actuators mean that even perfect perception and perfect planning produce imperfect results.
+Simone Giertz’s breakfast-serving machine, the canonical exhibit from the self-styled “Queen of Shitty Robots,” is funny precisely because every link in the loop fails at once: it sees poorly, plans worse, and grips with the dignity of a flailing toddler.
 The weakest link in the chain determines the system’s overall capability, and identifying that weakest link is one of the most valuable skills in robotics evaluation.

-We will go deep on each phase in the modules that follow.
+I will go deep on each phase in the modules that follow.
 Module 2 covers the “act” layer (mechanical systems and actuators).
 Module 3 covers the “sense” layer (sensors and perception).
-Module 4 covers the “think” layer (control systems and software).
+Modules 4 and 5 cover the “think” layer (control systems and software).
 For now, the point is that these three functions are inseparable.
 A robot that can see perfectly but can’t move precisely is useless for surgery.
 A robot with extraordinary dexterity but no perception is useless outside a rigidly controlled environment.

-Robotics Is Not AI (But It Needs AI)
+Robotics Is Not AI (But They Make A Great Pair)

 This distinction matters more than almost anything else in the space, and it is the one most commonly botched in popular coverage and investor presentations alike.